slim-ai/saas-examples-harden-simple-app/README.md

 * [A container registry connector configured](https://portal.slim.dev/connectors)

-* Docker (Engine or Desktop) is installed locally.
+* An ability to run the instrumented image (e.g., using Docker or Kubernetes)

 ### Demo

-Before we move to the steps, let's visualise with this great image from [Ivan](https://github.com/iximiuz) on how the flow looks like!
+Before we move to the steps, let's visualise how the flow looks like!
 ![image](https://user-images.githubusercontent.com/45476902/218159028-d2b21334-bfeb-45dd-8d2d-725fbe3d3520.png)

 #### Step 1: Instrument  🕵️

-The first step involves instrumenting the image and simply speaking it means that the Slim engine's sensor is going to act like an intelligence agent (the Container's James Bond) to collect data for the further probe  🕵️
+The first step involves instrumenting the image and simply speaking it means that the Slim engine's sensor is going to act like an intelligence agent to collect data for the further probe  🕵️

 ```sh